 Fishbar's decor is maritime kitsch in the best possible way, with buoys and surfboards hanging overhead and TVs in every corner for the sports fanatic.
 Don’t be fooled by the Long John Silver’s facade, though: When it comes to fish and chips, this place means business.
 Available with either cod or salmon, the fish is fresh and flaky, and packaged in a light golden crust that defies the deep-fried, oily taste that is so often this dish’s demise.
 The chips, though closer to American-style fries, are uniformly crisp and well-seasoned.
 Wash it all down with a Fishbar Brew—the house honey blonde—and immediately make plans for your next visit.

 Quite possibly the best English pub this side of Santa Monica, the Pikey gets top marks for authenticity, from the interior—half Tudor-style tavern, half cockney chip shop—right down to the fish and chips.
-Okay, so the romaine garnish is an unexpected presence on the plate, but the fish (Arctic char dipped in PBR beer batter—yes, PBR) is a revelation, as are the earthy spuds, which are reminiscent of a thicker, tastier version of In-N-Out fries.
-Of the three beers on tap, a Scrimshaw pils pairs nicely.
+Okay, so the romaine garnish is an unexpected presence on the plate, but the fish (wild, line-caught Pacific snapper dipped in beer batter) is a revelation, as are the earthy spuds, which are reminiscent of a thicker, tastier version of In-N-Out fries.
+Of the four beers on tap, a Scrimshaw pils pairs nicely.
 Daywalkers might prefer dining on the café side of the Pikey, but for the true experience, hunker down in the dimly-lit pub among vintage beer signs, cricket and football (real football) memorabilia, and even a cheeky portrait of Winston Churchill.

-Along with Tom Bergin’s, Tam O’Shanter is one of those pubs that has been around forever (more than 90 years, in fact), and with good reason.
+Along with Tom Bergin’s, Tam O’Shanter is one of those pubs that has been around forever—more than 90 years, in fact—and with good reason.
 Representing the Scottish tier of L.A.’s British pub scene, the Tam is the real deal, from the red phone booth outside to the grumpy old men drinking at the bar.
-The fish and chips are made with local lingcod and served in a bucket lined with newsprint parchment paper—a cute nod to the newspaper-wrapped fish typical in UK chip shops—alongside chips, traditional mushy peas and not-so-traditional peanut coleslaw.
-Knock back a few pints of Belhaven Scottish Ale, and by the end of the meal, you’ll be seeing tartan and reciting Robert Burns.
+The fish and chips are made with line-caught cod and served in a bucket lined with newsprint parchment paper—a cute nod to the newspaper-wrapped fish typical in UK chip shops—alongside chips and not-so-traditional peanut coleslaw.
+Knock back a few Gone to Plaid Wee Heavy Scotch Ales, and by the end of the meal, you’ll be seeing tartan and reciting Robert Burns.